henryetta/Tree-Comment-Grower/README.md

 ## Summary

-This extension requires host permissions for its **core educational functionality** - monitoring user's own comments across social media to gamify positive communication.
+This extension requires host permissions for its **core educational functionality** - monitoring user's own comments across social media to visualize cummulative online interaction.
 All AI processing occurs **locally on-device**, data collection is **minimal and transparent**, and users have **full control** over their data.
 The permissions requested are the **minimum necessary** to deliver the promised experience.

 We are committed to user privacy and transparency in all aspects of this educational tool.